Fabianjr90/Listeria_focus_shape_analysis/README.md

 The bacteria (in red or green) are swimming inside the cytoplasm of gut-like human cells (nuclei in blue).
 Note how some bacteria travel much farther than others.

-The WT_WT movie refers to wild-type bacteria (red) spreading inside wild-type human cells.
+The **WT_WT.mp4** movie refers to wild-type bacteria (red) spreading inside wild-type human cells.

-The ActA-del movie shows a mutant bacterium (red) that has lost the ability to move from cell to cell.
+The **ActA-del.mp4** movie shows a mutant bacterium (red) that has lost the ability to move from cell to cell.

+The **shape_analysis.md** file shows the output of **shapeAnalyzer.m**, a MATLAB script that takes in the raw image of a bacterial focus and outputs the outermost contour of the focus according to raw fluorescence intensity.